appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 ## Out of Scope CoSAI Threats

-Model training, protection of model weights and internal hosting infrastructure is out of scope for the ADA Agent certification.
+Model training, protection of model weights and internal hosting infrastructure is out of scope for the ADA Agent certification, as is agent-to-agent (A2A) / multi-agent composition (see *Out of scope for v1: Agent-to-Agent (A2A) / Multi-Agent Composition*).
 The following CoSAI threats are not addressed in the ADA Agent Specification.

 | CoSAI Threat | Description |
 | ----- | ----- |